nikhil1905-n/RentRead/README.md

-# Library Management System API
+# Book Rental System

 ## Overview

-The Library Management System API is a RESTful API developed using Spring Boot to facilitate the management of books, users, and rentals in a library system.
+The Book Rental System API is a RESTful API developed using Spring Boot to facilitate the management of books, users, and rentals in a library system.
 The API allows CRUD operations for books and users, with functionalities such as renting and returning books.
-It employs Spring Security for authentication and authorization, and uses JWT tokens for securing endpoints.
+Built with Spring Boot, Spring Security, JPA, and H2 Database.
+It includes basic functionalities for user authentication, book management, and rental management.

 ## Features